technowledgy/vue-postgrest/docs/api/index.md

         return  this.pg.$range.last
       },
       totalCount () {
-        // total number of retrieved items, undefined if option count !== 'exact' return this.pg.$range.totalCount
+        // total number of retrieved items, undefined if option count is not set return this.pg.$range.totalCount
       }
     }